 Start your weekends the best way we know: with quality Champagne, live chucking and carving stations, and a full charcuterie and cheese board

 Sundays in Singapore are for indulging in quality R&R – especially with a bottomless flute of crisp, cold Champagne in hand.
 Lucky for the food-obsessed, there’s no shortage of swanky brunches and brunch buffets in town, complete with a free-flow of quality tipple.
-Here are our picks for the best Champagne brunches in the city, which we promise are well worth the calories you’ll be spending on them.
+Here are our picks for the best Champagne brunches in the city, which we promise are well worth the calories.

 As the establishment to offer Singapore’s first adults-only brunch, the stylish Manhattan Bar has set, well, a very high bar.
 From the New York City-inspired seafood counter, featuring an extravagant spread of deep sea delights including briny oysters, Maine lobster and fresh ceviches to gourmet bar bites such as egg, truffle and caviar nibbles and foie gras chocolate bars, we’d recommend pacing yourself to at least sample a little bit of everything.
 In line with the American brunch theme, there’s also a whiskey milkshake bar where you can spike your shake with a selection of dark rum or maple-finished bourbons from the in-hotel rickhouse.
 Of course, the menu includes Billecart-Salmon Brut Reserve Champagne to wash it all down.